What’s the Difference Between Legal Custody and Physical Custody?

 • A parent’s actions and inclination to foster a close relationship between the child and the other parent

-If you are facing a child custody battle, protect your parental rights and your child’s best interest by working with an experienced Rock Hill child custody attorney.
+If you are facing a child custody battle, protect your parental rights and your child’s best interest by working with our experienced Rock Hill child custody attorneys.
 An attorney can help you fight to obtain the best possible custody arrangement for your children.

 To learn more and get the help you deserve, call our divorce & family law firm Minor Law Divorce Lawyers in Rock Hill, SC at (803) 504-0971 or contact us online today.